irza16/Humanoid-robotics-book/chatbot/RAILWAY_DEPLOYMENT.md

 2. Click "New Project"
 3. Choose "Deploy from GitHub"
 4. Select your repository containing the chatbot code
-5. Choose the `chatbot/backend` directory as the deployment target
+5. Railway will automatically detect the Python backend due to the Procfile in the root directory

 #### Step 3: Configure Environment Variables in Railway
 Add the following environment variables in Railway's Environment Variables section: